Cement Truck Accidents

-A collision with a cement truck can leave you with traumatic injuries, high medical bills, the inability to work, and pain and suffering.
-Our injury lawyers offer free, friendly legal advice when you call us about your case at (916) 921-6400 or (800) 404-5400.
+A collision with a concrete mixer truck can leave you with traumatic injuries, high medical bills, the inability to work, and pain and suffering.
+Our injury lawyers offer free, friendly advice when you call us about your accident case at (916) 921-6400 or (800) 404-5400.